 You know who responds to these kind of ads?
 Nobody.

-We have found that if you write “LGBT queer friendly” at the top of the page, that will usually do the trick.
 Other phrases like “diverse races, nationalities and cultural backgrounds welcome” or “social justice activists” or “people with disabilities” may also change who will respond to an ad.

 What I want to see: Lots of loving, supportive comments from friends and family over several years.
 Comments and tagged photos from people that appear to know this person in real life.
 Comments by real people who also appear to have real Facebook profiles.